Nik-Zainal-Group/signature.tools.lib/README.md

 <a name="cite"/>

-I you are using this package please cite:
+If you are using this package please cite:

 A. Degasperi et al. **A practical framework and online tool for mutational signature analyses show intertissue variation and driver dependencies**, *Nature Cancer*, [https://doi.org/10.1038/s43018-020-0027-5], 2020.

-In this publication will find a lot of useful information to help you to understand how to use this package.
+In this publication you will find a lot of useful information for using this package.

 <a name="req"/>